Light Pollution Endangers Our Security and Our Safety

 take anything and fled.

 While the victim may be right that there were cameras about, their use is horrible.
-Look at the picture and note what can you see there.
+Look at the picture and note what you can see there.
 You can see her face and the lights in the ceiling behind the men.
 But you can NOT see the attackers' faces!
 And someone designed the layout this way?
 Was it never tested for the safety of its users, at night!?
-This is another example how glaring lights create shadows that criminals, without even trying, can use to their advantage.
+This is yet another example how glaring lights create shadows that criminals, without even trying, can use to their advantage.

 Walla Walla, Washington